aurora-multiphysics/cyclops/README.md

 # cyclops

 Cyclops is a sensor placement optimisation program.
-Originally designed for monoblocks at the bottom of nuclear fusion reactors it searches for the optimal layout of thermocouples (with IR cameras and DIC sensors to come in a later version) to maximise both the accuracy and reliability of the temperature field reconstruction.
+Originally designed for monoblocks at the bottom of nuclear fusion reactors it searches for the optimal layout of sensors to maximise both the accuracy and reliability of the field reconstruction.

-After reading this, go straight to '*manual/overview.ipynb*' to find out how to use the software.
+After reading this, go straight to '*manual/0 overview.ipynb*' to find out how to use the software.
+Ideally read all the manuals or you will have no idea what to do.

 Requirements: Python 3.x, Latex (Latex is very strongly recommended but not 100% essential - see installation step 2 to get around it)